romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

 #### MultiContainer Pods

-We can have more than one container in a single pod and this is known as multi-container pods.The containers within this pod share the same network and storage.\
+We can have more than one container in a single pod and this is known as multi-container pods.The containers within this pod share the same network space (localhost) and storage.\
+There are different design patterns of Multi-container pods:\
+1. Ambassador
+2. Adapter - process the logs/data of the main container
+3. SideCar - logging agent for a web server
 Example of a multi container pod is present in code section

 ##### Example